dbj-systems/dbj--nanolib/valstat.md

 Three primary objectives

 1. Can not wait C++23 and [P0709 realization](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)
-2. Make a simple, universally applicable solution, now.
+2. Produce a simple, universally applicable solution, now.
 3. Achieve maximum with minimum

 They are always coming as trios.
 After spending much more time than expected, in experimenting and testing, this is my architecture of the solution.
 With reasoning behind.

 #### "Error Handling" becomes Light and Useful

 Error (handling) was a wrong name.
 Not every return denotes an error.
 In this architecture, both value and status are potentially returned.
 The **"and"** is the key word.
-Not **"or"**.
+Not the **"or"**.

 Here is the simple and standard C++ code, actually explaining it all.